hosseinfani/research_publication_collocation/README.md

 The end-to-end approach has been buoyed by recent results in computer vision

 ...-based model with only 10M parameters enjoys a very comfortable margin over that

+... there leave blank for directly do ...

+wide array of tasks